gwenyyh/udacity/capstone/README.md

 The main goal of this project is to perform data manipulation, analysis and make churn predictions with customer data using Pyspark.

 The results will be shown in a web app.
+The web app makes predictions with the gradient boosted trees algorithm.

 ### Instructions to run the web app:
-1. Go to the `disaster_response` directory to run the following commands for this project:
+1. Go to the `capstone` directory to run the following commands for this project:

-    `cd disaster_response`
+    `cd capstone`

 2. To ensure you have correct environment to run the project, please run the following to install all the packages needed: